sdaza/Sequenzo/README.md

 Sequenzo outperforms traditional R-based tools in social sequence analysis, delivering faster processing and superior efficiency, especially for large-scale datasets. **No big data?
 No problem.
 You don’t need big data to benefit as Sequenzo is designed to enhance sequence analysis at any scale, making complex methods accessible to everyone.**

+> 🚀 **Explore the official documentation at [sequenzo.yuqi-liang.tech](https://sequenzo.yuqi-liang.tech/en/)**
+> with tutorials, practical examples, and API references to help you get started quickly.
+>
+> 📖 Available in **English and Chinese**, our docs are written to be approachable, practical, and easy to follow.

 ## Target Users

 Sequenzo is designed for:

-- 🧑‍🎓 Quantitative researchers in sociology, demography, political science, economics, management, etc.
+- Quantitative researchers in sociology, demography, political science, economics, management, etc.
-- 📊 Data scientists, data analysts, and business analysts working on trajectory/time-series clustering
+- Data scientists, data analysts, and business analysts working on trajectory/time-series clustering
-- 🧑‍🏫 Educators teaching courses involving social sequence data
+- Educators teaching courses involving social sequence data
-- 🔁 Users familiar with R packages such as `TraMineR` who want a Python-native alternative
+- Users familiar with R packages such as `TraMineR` who want a Python-native alternative

 ## Why Choose Sequenzo?

 🚀 **High Performance**

-Leverages Python’s computational power to achieve 10× faster processing than traditional R-based tools like TraMineR.
+Leverages Python’s computational power to achieve 8× faster processing than traditional R-based tools like TraMineR.

 🎯 **Easy-to-Use API**